xerohour/CanaData/README.md

 ## How do I use this?
-- Go here, hover your mouse on Download and download python 3.X for your operating system -> https://www.python.org/
+- Go here, hover your mouse on Download and download python 3.X for your operating system: [https://www.python.org/](https://www.python.org/)

 - Download this Repository into a folder (typically works best putting on your Desktop so it's easy to find!)